FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 "When people think about the implosion of U.S. manufacturing post-1999, trade was more to blame for that," he said.

 What happened post-1999 is that the U.S. normalized trade relations with China, and China entered the World Trade Organization.
 That gave China better access to global trade, so it could sell more of its goods worldwide (and, in addition, allow other countries to sell more of their goods to Chinese consumers).
-Autor and his coauthors have found that the resulting economic shocks of this increased trade with China accounted for up to 40% of the manufacturing job losses between 2000 and 2007.
+Autor and his co-authors have found that the resulting economic shocks of this increased trade with China accounted for up to 40% of the manufacturing job losses between 2000 and 2007.

 And there is some evidence to support that those drops were larger than those caused by automation, as Warren said.
 One of the most-cited studies on the topic is a 2018 analysis from the Upjohn Institute for Employment Research, a Michigan-based think tank.